tundish/blathnaid/blathnaid/tale/chapters.rst

 About The Trivet
 ----------------

-[NARRATOR]_

-    It was a trivet, such as you'd use to balance a kettle above a fire.
+It was a Trivet, such as you'd use to sit a kettle on a fire.
-    This one was solidly made, but in a decorative design; it had curved spokes like the wheel of some fantastic chariot.
+This one was solidly made, but with a decorative design.
+It had curved spokes like the wheel of some fantastic chariot.
 Around the circumference were embossed letters, not yet clear enough to read.

 A token
 -------

 Then the Blacksmith opened a small tin box, taking from it a wrap of waxed paper and a metal tool, like a saddler's punch.

 Then he heated a small billet of iron, about the size of a pea pod, which had a hole in one end.